‘Pokemon GO’ Gen 2 Update: What To Expect When Hunting For New Pokemon

 Although Pokemon GO was a tremendous hit when it was released by Niantic Labs in July 2016, it didn’t take long for the game’s popularity to take a massive hit.
 As early as August, reports such as this one from The Verge had suggested that players were beginning to tune out in droves, and while several holiday-themed events were launched in hopes of recapturing interest from gamers, many players felt that only one thing would help bring them back to the fold – a Pokemon GO Gen 2 update.

 Expectations were high that the release of about a hundred new Pokemon representing the so-called “Generation 2” would come in December, right in time for the holidays, but Niantic instead rolled out a series of two holiday events that had actually kicked off after Christmas.
-The company had also introduced seven Gen 2 “baby” Pokemon, as well as a holiday-themed Pikachu, but as The Inquisitr reported in December, reception to these new Pokemon was largely frosty for a lot of gamers.
+The company had also introduced seven Gen 2 “baby” Pokemon, as well as a holiday-themed Pikachu, but as the Inquisitr reported in December, reception to these new Pokemon was largely frosty for a lot of gamers.

 So many people coming back to #PokemonGO for the new Gen 2 update, while I've been grinding nonstop since the beginning. #WelcomeBack pic.twitter.com/OKA3RTzF75